+Produced Expected 1961

-Produced in 1955 Expected output for 1961 1961 output as % % of
+in 1955 output for output as

-Mart industrially and a set of (000,000 1955
+1961 % % of

+1955

-Meat, industrially processed (000,000 0.5 4.5 170
+Meat, industrially processed (000,000

 tons) 2.5 4.5 178

 Butter, factory-made (000 tons) 463 794 171

 Whole-milk products (000,000 tons) 2.6 9.0 345

 Vegetable oils (000) 1,168 1,730 148

 Granulated beet sugar (000,000) 3.2 6.5 200

 Fish (catch-000,000 tons) 2.7 3.7

-Clothing and underwear 136
+Clothing and underwear (000,000,000 136

-(000,000,000 rubles) 6.0 9.2 152
+rubles) 6.0 9.2 152

 Leather footwear (000,000 pairs) 271 413 163

 Textiles (000,000 sq. m.)
 5,543 5,661 120

 Woollen textiles (000,000 sq. m.)
 321 452 141

 Radio and TV receivers (000) 4,044 6,345 157

 Domestic refrigerators (000) 151 731 480

 Furniture (000,000 rubles) 491 1,280 261

 You can see from this that the output of consumer goods is growing at a higher rate than in the recent past.
 We can now increase the output of these goods year by year.
 In only three years of the Seven-Year Plan over 1,000 million metres of textiles and about 70 million pairs of boots and shoes have been produced above plan.
 The requirements of Soviet people, however, must be met more fully.
 The Government is additionally allocating for the remaining period of the Seven-Year Plan about 2,500 million rubles to develop the textile and footwear industries and increase supplies of raw materials.
-By the end of the seven-year period our industry will be producing over 9,000 million square metres of textiles a year; the annual output of footwear will be nearly three pairs per head of population.

-The Soviet Union's output of these items will greatly exceed that of Britain, France and West Germany combined.
+By the end of the seven-year period our industry will be producing over 9,000 million square metres of textiles a year; the annual output of footwear will be nearly three pairs per head of The Soviet Union's output of these items will greatly exceed that of Britain, France and West Germany combined.

 It will, of course, be necessary to extend the area planted to cotton and increase its per-hectare yield.
 That is a problem that will undoubtedly be solved.
-After the Nurek Power Station is completed 1.2 million hectares of irrigated land in Tajikistan and Uzbekistan will be put under cultivation and planted to the most valuable, longstaple varieties of cotton.
+After the Nurek Power Station is completed 1.2 million hectares of irrigated land in Tajikistan and Uzbekistan will be put under cultivation and planted to the most valuable, long-staple varieties of cotton.
 The output of cotton will be substantially increased with the cultivation of the Hungry Steppe in Uzbekistan.
 However, the implementation of the programme for the building of factories manufacturing artificial and synthetic fibres will ensure the most reliable supply of raw materials for our textile industry.

 In the period between 1956 and 1961 state investments in the economy amounted to 156,000 million rubles.
-That sum is larger than the total investments in the entire Soviet period up to the Twentieth Congress of About thousand large-scale the Partv. six state enterprises have gone into production, among them such giants on the Volga as the Hydro-Electric Power Station named after Lenin and another after the Twenty-Second Party Congress the Karaganda and Kuibyshev steel works, huge ore-dressing plants in the Ukraine, Kazakhstan and in the Kursk ironfield, and numerous engineering; chemical, sugar and textile factories.
+That sum is larger than the total investments in the entire Soviet period up to the Twentieth Congress of the Party.
+About six thousand large-scale state enterprises have gone into production, among them such giants on the Volga as the Hydro-Electric Power Station named after Lenin and another after the Twenty-Second Party Congress the Karaganda and Kuibyshev steel works, huge ore-dressing plants in the Ukraine, Kazakhstan and in the Kursk ironfield, and numerous engineering; chemical, sugar and textile factories.
 Over 30,000 kilometres of gas and oil pipeline has been laid.
 The builders of the Bratsk Power Station, which will be one of the world's largest, have a fine achievement to record-they have erected the first 225,000 kw unit ahead of schedule.